Women May Experience Subtle Heart Attack Symptoms

 woman rubbing back of her neck

 Heart disease is the leading cause of death in American women, killing about one woman every minute.
-But many still miss or misinterpret the signs.
-As with Hill, the absence of chest pain can be misleading.
+But many women still miss or misinterpret the signs, which may be different from well-known symptoms such as pressure in the chest, shortness of breath, or pain or discomfort in the arms, shoulders, neck, or back.

-It’s true that for women and men, chest pain is the most common heart attack symptom.
-Other symptoms that aren’t gender-specific include:
+For women and men, chest pain is the most common heart attack symptom.
+Other symptoms that aren’t sex-specific include:

-• Pain, pressure, squeezing, or tightness in the center of the chest
+• Pressure, squeezing, or tightness in the center of the chest

 • Pain or discomfort in one or both arms, or in the back, neck, jaw, or stomach